misialq/distributions/README.md

 Please ensure that `EPOCH` is a valid release, with a published environment file under 20XX.REL (within this repository).

-Note that `DISTRO` is currently set to `metagenome`, but this may need to be changed in the future as additional distributions are released within the QIIME 2 ecosystem.
+Note that `DISTRO` is currently set to `moshpit`, but this may need to be changed in the future as additional distributions are released within the QIIME 2 ecosystem.

 ### Docker